Hans Christian Andersen (film): Production

 Producer Samuel Goldwyn conceived the idea for the film in 1936 and employed numerous writers to work on early drafts of the screenplay over the years.
-In 1941 he was reportedly in discussions with Walt Disney Studios to produce the film, but the deal fell through.
+In 1941, he was reportedly in discussions with Walt Disney Studios to produce the film, but the deal did not materialize.

 The film was eventually produced in the spring of 1952.
-As Danish authorities were not consulted on the film, there were complaints from Denmark that the film was a fairy tale rather than the true story of Andersen's life and the Danish Foreign Office considered making a formal protest against the film.
+As Danish authorities were not consulted on the film, there were complaints from Denmark that the film was a fairy tale rather than the true story of Andersen's life, and the Danish Foreign Office considered issuing a formal protest against the film.

 Soundtrack

 The soundtrack features eight songs, all with words and music by Frank Loesser.